contactandyc/another-c-library/2_timing.md

    e
 ```

-The string is now esreveR which is the reverse of Reverse.
+The string is now esreveR, which is the reverse of Reverse.

 ## The basic Makefile